ScottHMcKean/doc-intelligence-app/README.md

 ### Document Service

 The Document Service is responsible for orchestrating the document processing workflows.
-It manages document metadata and status tracking, and handles document chunking and processing state.
+It asynchronously parses the uploaded documents so they can be vectorized and uploaded to the database service.

+To keep things simple, we use one chunk per page.
+This has the advantage of having a direct image per chunk and avoiding the need to chunking strategy tuning.

 ### Agent Service

 The Agent Service is responsible for combining Databricks LLM capabilities with RAG.
 It manages conversation state using LangGraph, provides vector search across document chunks, and handles embedding generation and similarity search.

-## TODO

-- [ ] Write blog

 ## Development

+This application uses uv for package management and is designed to work with Serverless v3 on Databricks.
+We use pytest for testing.

 ### 1. Setup